Before you begin: Read our Stages of Software Delivery Evolution Infographic to understand which stage your company currently falls into.

 Define and execute on a tight proof-of-concept (1-2 weeks).
 Unlike other developer tools like Github or Pagerduty that can be seen as a more "personal choice", Spinnaker represents an agreement between an entire organization on how you will operate.
 Spinnaker enables the DevOps vision of empowering engineers to truly own their applications and deployments.

 For some companies this will be a sweeping cultural and philosophical change from how you've traditionally operated.
-From our experience, the best way to prove that this is a better way of working is with data (see step #3 above), and the best way to quickly acquire data is by executing on a rapid POC that demonstrates success (ideally the POC takes 1-2 weeks at most).
+From our experience, the best way to prove that this is a better way of working is with data (see step #3 above), and the best way to quickly acquire data is by executing on a first install that demonstrates success (ideally this first install takes 1-2 weeks at most).

 We recommend starting with a single team and a single app being deployed to production with Spinnaker.
 We’ve found through working with other enterprise companies that it’s critical for the application to go all the way to production (and not just to a staging environment) to help prove that this works and that the data is real.

-Choosing a right team for the POC.
-You probably have a good idea of what teams might make good candidates for your POC.
+Choosing a right team for the initial install.
+You probably have a good idea of what teams might make good candidates for your first install.
 Ideally, you find an application team that has an existing and urgent pain point with their deployment system and who is motivated and incentivized to improve it.
 This team will become your early evangelists and help spread the word about Spinnaker and why it’s valuable.

-Choosing the right application for the POC.
+Choosing the right application for the first install.
 There are some applications better suited for Spinnaker than others.
 We will do an additional survey that asks application teams about their current deployment practice(s).
 Some questions would include:

 - What external data sources (databases, API, datastores) are needed to run your app?